 According to current RAN1 specification, for a serving cell configured with mTRP PUSCH repetition and configured with a single UL carrier, the UE cannot provide one type 3 PH value instead of two type 1 PH values for the serving cell.

-For a serving cell configured with mTRP PUSCH repetition and configured with two UL carriers, RAN1 doesn’t have corresponding specification and conclusion on how to provide two type 1 PH values and/or one type 3 PH value for the serving cell.
+For a serving cell configured with mTRP PUSCH repetition and configured with two UL carriers, RAN1 doesn’t have corresponding specification on how to provide two type 1 PH values and/or one type 3 PH value for the serving cell.

-RAN1 doesn’t have corresponding agreement on whether/how to provide one type 3 PH value instead of two type 1 PH values for a serving cell that is configured with mTRP PUSCH repetition.
-However, according to current RAN1 specification, for a UE configured with twoPHRmode, the UE cannot provide Type3 PHR for a serving cell configured with mTRP PUSCH repetition and configured with a single UL carrier.
-For a serving cell configured with mTRP PUSCH repetition and configured with two UL carriers, RAN1 doesn’t have corresponding specification on how to provide two Type1 PHRs and/or one Type3 PHR for the serving cell.

 Question b: If answer to Question a is yes, in which case will the UE report the type 3 PH value for this serving cell, and in which case will the UE report two Type 1 PH values for this serving cell.